BrsDincer/Psychological-Assistant/README.md

 ### Usage Notes

+- It is local.
+The connection is established via the address "_127.0.0.1_".
 - It is preferable to use it as "ready-to-use", as there is a pre-trained model and data collected for specific purposes.
 - The main training data is the file "maindatapsy.csv".
 - If you want to train the model based on your own data, follow the instructions and place your own file in the same file path, preserving the filename as "maindatapsy.csv".